 Although gaslighting is never justified, sometimes, the gaslighting person just doesn’t know they’re doing it.
 That’s unconscious gaslighting.
-Many of us might be guilty of some mild form of this behavior from time to time due to a lack of self-awareness.
+Many of us might be guilty of some mild form of this behavior occasionally due to a lack of self-awareness.

 It happens when we refuse to hear what our partner has to say even if we know they are right or when we persistently disagree over some minor quibble, even when we aren’t sure of our position.
 You may do it because you are unwilling to admit that you are wrong or because of your own insecurities that come out of experiences in previous relationships or from your childhood.

 But in extreme cases, it‘s a form of emotional and psychological abuse that occurs in abusive relationships.
 Abusive people typically gaslight as they want to gain control and power over someone else.
-It’s behavior they learn by watching others for example, as a survival mechanism when they were raised by a parent who was a gaslighter.
-The exact reasons why they do it will be different from case to case, but still, there are some patterns.
+It’s behavior they learn by watching others, for example, as a survival mechanism when raised by a gaslighting parent.

 - Some people may believe that they are entitled to control others, or that their feelings and opinions matter the most.

-- In some cases, they may think that it’s the only way to sustain the relationship.
+- Sometimes, they may think it’s the only way to sustain the relationship.